dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 # System Management

-This guide covers SuperAdmin functions for managing the overall Conducky system.
+This guide covers System Admin functions for managing the overall Conducky system.

-## SuperAdmin Role
+## System Admin Role

-SuperAdmins have system-wide access and can:
+System Admins have system-wide access and can:

-- Create new events
+- Create new events and organizations
-- View all events in the system
+- View all events and organizations in the system
 - Generate admin invite links for events
 - Manage global system settings (including public event listing)
 - Monitor system health and usage

-**Important**: SuperAdmins have separate permissions from event-level roles.
-To access event data (reports, users, etc.), SuperAdmins must be explicitly assigned an event role by an event admin.
+**Important**: System Admins have separate permissions from event-level roles.
+To access event data (reports, users, etc.), System Admins must be explicitly assigned an event role by an event admin.

-## SuperAdmin Navigation
+## System Admin Navigation

-SuperAdmins have access to a dedicated system administration interface through the sidebar navigation:
+System Admins have access to a dedicated system administration interface through the sidebar navigation:

 ### Accessing System Admin Features

-1. **Login as SuperAdmin**: The sidebar will automatically show system admin navigation
+1. **Login as System Admin**: The sidebar will automatically show system admin navigation
 2. **System Admin Section**: Look for the "System Admin" section in the sidebar with:
    - 🏠 **System Dashboard** - Overview of all events and system health
    - 🎯 **Events Management** - Create and manage events